-At CAPS, this includes triage assessments, individual counseling, group and workshop facilitation, crisis response and management, on-call service, substance assessments and interventions, provision of supervision, outreach and consultation, testing, and research.
+At CAPS, this includes triage assessments, individual counseling, group and workshop facilitation, crisis response and management, substance assessments and interventions, provision of supervision, outreach and consultation, testing, and research.

-Early on in the training year interns are provided with more didactic training, modeling, and close oversight of their activities.
-As the year and the interns’ skills progress, the interns gain more independence.
-By the end of their training year, the expectation is that interns are ready to enter practice in a variety of health service psychology settings.
+Early on in the training year, interns are provided with more didactic training, modeling, and close oversight of their activities.
+As the year and trainee skills progress, the interns gain more independence.
+By the end of their training year, the expectation is that interns are ready for entry-level practice in a variety of health service psychology settings.

-Training seminars during the summer orientation address CAPS policies, procedures, and activities, with extensive training around service delivery.
-This involves triage assessments, risk assessments, detox assessments, crisis management, AOD assessments, group and workshop facilitation, individual therapy, outreaches, stress reduction and biofeedback, LD/ADHD assessment, documentation, provision of supervision, diversity awareness, and ethics.
+Training seminars during the summer orientation focus on CAPS policies, procedures, and service delivery.
+This involves training on triage assessments, risk assessments, crisis management, AOD assessments, group and workshop facilitation, individual therapy, outreaches, biofeedback, LD/ADHD assessment, record-keeping, provision of supervision, diversity awareness, and ethics.

-During this time, interns are scheduled to meet informally with individual faculty members, often during breakfast or lunch.
-Interns also meet with various campus partners, including the Dean of Students, Residence Life, Multicultural Student Services, Gender Expression/Identity and Sexual Orientation Resource Center, Academic Success and Career Center, Access Center, International Center, and Health and Wellness Services.
+During this time, interns have the opportunity to meet informally with individual faculty members, often during breakfast or lunch.
+Interns also meet with various campus partners, including Cougar Health Services partners, the Dean of Students, Residence Life, Multicultural Student Services, Gender Expression/Identity and Sexual Orientation Resource Center, Academic Success and Career Center, Access Center, and the International Center.

 Interns therefore begin the academic year with knowledge of the work environment, an outline of their training year, and collegial contact and support.